Youth Mission Trip

 David Pywell Fund

-David Pywell was a youth advisor on both the Lincolnville and Selma Youth Mission Trips.
+David Pywell was an adult advisor on both the Lincolnville and Selma Youth Mission Trips.
 He was well-beloved by the youth on these trips.
 Dave combined a high level of professional contracting skills, strong work ethic, and wonderful sense of humor.
 After Dave unexpectedly and suddenly passed away, his family established the David Pywell Fund to support future BRC Youth Mission trips.
 Donations to the Youth Mission trips help replenish the Dave Pywell fund, which is used to provide financial aid to youth participants and fund project-related expenses.

 Belmont Religious Council